learnforpractice/pyeoskit/README.md

 ./build.sh
 ```

-For Windows platform
-In the cmd dialog, enter the following command:
+For Windows platform, in the cmd dialog, enter the following command:
 ```
 python setup.py sdist bdist_wheel
 ```